groupdocs-metadata/GroupDocs.Metadata-Docs/nodejs-java/developer-guide/advanced-usage/working-with-metadata-standards/working-with-iptc-iim-metadata.md

 ## Reading basic IPTC IIM properties

-To access IPTC metadata in a file of any supported format, GroupDocs.Metadata provides the [IIptc.getIptcPackage](https://reference.groupdocs.com/metadata/nodejs-java/com.groupdocs.metadata.core/IIptc#getIptcPackage()) method.
+To access IPTC metadata in a file of any supported format, GroupDocs.Metadata provides the **IIptc.getIptcPackage** method.
 The following are the steps to read IPTC metadata:

 1. [Load]({{< ref "metadata/nodejs-java/developer-guide/advanced-usage/loading-files/_index.md" >}}) a file that contains IPTC metadata
-2. Extract the IPTC metadata package using the [IIptc.getIptcPackage](https://reference.groupdocs.com/metadata/nodejs-java/com.groupdocs.metadata.core/IIptc#getIptcPackage()) method
+2. Extract the IPTC metadata package using the **IIptc.getIptcPackage** method
-3. Read properties of the [IptcApplicationRecord](https://reference.groupdocs.com/metadata/nodejs-java/com.groupdocs.metadata.core/IptcApplicationRecord) and [IptcEnvelopeRecord](https://reference.groupdocs.com/metadata/nodejs-java/com.groupdocs.metadata.core/IptcEnvelopeRecord) class instances
+3. Read properties of the **IptcApplicationRecord** class instances

 The following code snippet gets IPTC properties of a JPEG image and displays them on the screen.